-- The Energy Center (EC) is funded by the DOE and the MOE, jointly with the Israel Innovation Authority (IIA) and managed by the U.S. Israel Binational Research and Development Foundation (BIRD), acting as the EC Secretariat. - The EC will participate in the Program's development cost (the Proposal Budget, described in Section 3.5, below) with the Consortium, by funding up to 50% of the consolidated (total) Budgets of all U.S. CMs (henceforth: "USB") and the consolidated (total) Budgets of all Israel CMs (henceforth: "ILB"), referred to as the "Award";

-- Dependent on satisfactory performance and progress of the proposal's execution, the Award will be extended separately to the ILL and USL on a semi-annual basis, who will distribute them among the CMs under their management, based on the Consortium Agreement / Contract between all CMs (henceforth: "CMA") - Four (4) awards will be made, one (1) in each of the 4 research / technology areas of focus (see Section 2, above); - Each consortium will receive up to a five (5) year award, subject to funding availability and performance of the awardees, which will be reported semi-annually and reviewed annually; - The maximum award for a single Consortium is \$10M (planned minimum: \$8M) for a period of 5 years (\$2M per year per Consortium), subject to the availability of funding.
+- The Energy Center (EC) is funded by the DOE and the MOE, jointly with the Israel Innovation Authority (IIA) and managed by the U.S. Israel Binational Research and Development Foundation (BIRD), acting as the EC Secretariat. - The EC will participate in the Program's development cost (the Proposal Budget, described in Section 3.5, below) with the Consortium, by funding up to 50% of the consolidated (total) Budgets of all U.S. CMs (henceforth: "USB") and the consolidated (total) Budgets of all Israel CMs (henceforth: "ILB"), referred to as the "Award"; - Dependent on satisfactory performance and progress of the proposal's execution, the Award will be extended separately to the ILL and USL on a semi-annual basis, who will distribute them among the CMs under their management, based on the Consortium Agreement / Contract between all CMs (henceforth: "CMA"). - For Topic Areas #1, #2 and #4, the maximum award for a single Consortium is \$10M (planned minimum: \$8M) for a period of 5 years (\$2M per year per Consortium), subject to the availability of funding.
+The grant will be divided between the USL and the ILL according to their respective workshares (see Section 3.5, below), to be further distributed between their respective CMs. - The awarded Consortium in Topic Area #3 will receive up to a three (3) years award (the Program may be extended for up to two (2) additional years, for a total of 5 years), subject to funding availability and performance of the awardees, which will be reported semi-annually and reviewed annually; - The maximum award for a consortium in topic area #3 is \$6M for a period of 3 years, subject to appropriations / funding allocation and performance.
+Proposals should include costsharing of at least 50% (That is, proposals submitted by each Consortium should include a budget of at least \$12M over 3 years.)
+Hence, the initial award value for each consortium will be up to \$2M for the first year and up to 50% of the approved first year Budget, and a maximum total award of \$10M if it is extended to a 5 year period), based on appropriations / funding allocation and performance.
 The grant will be divided between the USL and the ILL according to their respective workshares (see Section 3.5, below), to be further distributed between their respective CMs.